wendyychenn/dynamic-class13-accordion/README.md

 var title = process.env.NEXT_PUBLIC_TITLE
 ```

-4. THe in between the main write:
+4. The in between the main write:
 ```
 {title}
 ```